Veggielution Community Food Hub

-Veggielution’s Eastside Grange will be a community food hub connecting local food entrepreneurs and residents to economic opportunities and events that celebrate East San José.
-Modeled as a 21st century grange, a historical term for a country house with farm buildings, our Eastside Grange project will bring the community together at the historic City of San José Emma Prusch Farm Park through an outdoor market; cooking classes; a monthly barn dance; a commercial incubator kitchen and work space; mentorship opportunities; and technical assistance and micro-enterprise workshops.
+Veggielution’s community food hub connects local food entrepreneurs and residents to economic opportunities and events that celebrate East San José.
+Modeled as a 21st century grange, a historical term for a country house with farm buildings, our project will bring the community together at the historic City of San José Emma Prusch Farm Park through an outdoor market; cooking classes; a monthly barn dance; a commercial incubator kitchen and work space; mentorship opportunities; and technical assistance and micro-enterprise workshops.
 In an effort to help East San José food entrepreneurs grow their businesses and then connect those businesses to local consumers, we will bring a food truck/trailer onsite at Veggielution to serve as a micro-incubator for local food entrepreneurs.

 While working at Veggielution, food entrepreneurs will be exposed to every aspect of our urban farm operation, from harvesting with the farm crew to developing farm box/farm stand recipes and generally bringing the chef-and-farmer/farm-to-table experience that is often reserved for high-end restaurants to East San José.
 As part of the incubator program, food entrepreneurs will have access to a small co-working area in the Veggielution farm stand where they can work on business planning/recipe development.
 They will be invited to showcase their products at Veggielution First Saturday activities as well as lead Veggielution Cocina cooking classes.
 Live music by local artists will complement their participation, followed by Art in the Garden.